The DJ That Keeps Getting Smarter

 The Discovery Engine

-DJ X's most underappreciated feature is discovery.
+The DJ's most underappreciated function is discovery.
 In our 40-hour test, it introduced 23 artists we had never heard.
 We followed 14 of them.
-That discovery rate — 61% follow-through on introductions — is extraordinary for any recommendation system.
-Spotify has built the best music discovery engine in history, and DJ X is its most effective interface.
+That 61% follow-through on new artist introductions is a remarkable result for any recommendation system.
+Spotify has built the most effective music discovery engine in the industry's history, and the DJ is its most powerful interface - partly because its conversational form makes accepting a new artist feel like taking a recommendation from a knowledgeable friend, rather than clicking an unfamiliar card in a grid.